freedomhunter/avote_new/README.md

 [English](https://github.com/arisenio/avote/blob/master/README.md) - [한글](https://github.com/arisenio/avote/blob/master/README.kr.md) - [中文](https://github.com/arisenio/avote/blob/master/README.zh.md) - [日本語](https://github.com/arisenio/avote/blob/master/README.ja.md) - [Русский](https://github.com/arisenio/avote/blob/master/README.ru.md)

-# avote - RSN Block Governance Voting & Wallet
+# avote - RIX Block Governance Voting & Wallet

 `avote` is a limited-functionality release of a light wallet being designed for the Arisen decentralized banking network.
-This application can be used to connect to a remote RSN API endpoint to perform Governance Voting actions and a few basic wallet commands.
+This application can be used to connect to a remote RIX API endpoint to perform Governance Voting actions and a few basic wallet commands.

 [![avote screenshot](https://raw.githubusercontent.com/arisenio/avote/master/avote.png)](https://raw.githubusercontent.com/arisenio/avote/master/avote.png)

 ### Features

 - **Block Governance Voting**: Select which Governance Members to support and cast your vote.
 Please note that the block Governance Voting UI is not a research tool; it is a simple interface that provides a secure way to vote.
-- **Token Transfers**: Transfer RSN or any other token you may have a balance for to another user or exchanges.
+- **Token Transfers**: Transfer RIX or any other token you may have a balance for to another user or exchanges.
-- **CPU/Bandwidth Staking**: Stake your RSN as either Bandwidth or CPU.
+- **CPU/Bandwidth Staking**: Stake your RIX as either Bandwidth or CPU.
 This grants rights to resource usage on the network, in addition to conveying weight while voting for Governance Members.
 - **local bank account**: Set a password while importing your Bank Account's Private Key to create a local bank account.
 Your key will be encrypted locally using this password.
 This password will be required each time you need to unlock the bank account.
 - **Temporary Usage**: If you prefer not to store your keys within the application, simply choose not to set a password.
 When the application quits, your key will be forgotten.